Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-Monsieur Durand is the main character of the play "Facing Death".
-He is a widower, the lodge owner and a former railway worker.
+Monsieur Durand is the main character of the play "Facing Death."
+He is a widower, the lodge owner, and a former railway worker.
 He is a financially ruined person who has three daughters.
 All of them live in the lodge.
 The relationship between Durand and his daughters isn't good.
-Here, in this play, we find him so loving, caring as well as protective father.
-Due to his bankruptcy, he is spending his miserable life along with his three daughters.
+Here, in this play, we find him a loving, caring, and protective father.
+Due to his bankruptcy, he is spending his miserable life with his three daughters.
 His daughters hate him and blame him most of the time.
 But he keeps on thinking about the well-being of his daughters.
-He sacrifices his life for the welfare of his daughters who hate him.
-He is quite an enduring man who endures injustice from his late wife and remained silent for the rest of his life, blaming her for the financial ruin.
+He sacrifices his life for the welfare of his daughters, who hate him.
+He is quite an enduring man who endured injustice from his late wife and remained silent for the rest of his life, blaming her for the financial ruin.
 He is also a loving husband.
-He is a patriot too who loves his native France, although he is forced to live in Switzerland.
-He is a tragic hero who faces financial difficulties and eventually ends his life tragically committing suicide for the well-being of his three daughters.
+He is a patriot too, who loves his native France, although he is forced to live in Switzerland.
+He is a tragic hero who faces financial difficulties and eventually ends his life tragically by committing suicide for the well-being of his three daughters.

 b.
 How do we know that the Durand family has reached a dead end?